krishnakumari-06/Cryptarithmetic-Problem/README.md

 # program
-from itertools import permutations

-def is_valid(mapping, word1, word2, word3):
+from itertools import permutations from itertools import permutations def is_valid(mapping, word1, word2, word3):
-    # Convert a word into a number based on the mapping of letters to digits

     def word_to_num(word):
         num = 0
         for ch in word: